 - It’s Packed with Bold Flavors.
 This slow cooker soup celebrates the vibrant, crowd-pleasing Tex-Mex flavors that never fail to hit the spot (same with Mexican Chicken Casserole and Green Chile Chicken Enchiladas).
 This soup gets its flavor from rich spices, chipotle chiles, beans, and juicy chicken.
 All of these ingredients get amplified in the slow cooker, making this soup ultra flavorful.

-If the ease of the slow cooker, simple ingredients, and fab flavors didn’t seal the deal, this healthy chicken tortilla soup is really good for you too!
-With lean chicken, beans, and veggies, it’s a nutritious meal designed to satisfy any night of the week.
+- It’s Healthy.
+If the ease of the slow cooker, simple ingredients, and fab flavors didn’t seal the deal, this healthy chicken tortilla soup is really good for you too (just like my Crockpot Chicken Enchilada Soup)!
+With protein from lean chicken breasts, fiber from the beans, and vitamins from the veggies, it’s a highly nutritious meal that will satisfy everyone at your table any night of the week.

 - Chicken.
 Tender chicken breasts help pack protein into this soup.
 Plus, they soak up all the delicious soup flavors and spices as they simmer.

 - Bell Peppers.
 Chopped red and green bell peppers are a tasty and colorful addition to our crock pot chicken tortilla soup.